 - Can scrunch up depending on body type

 The Salomon Sense Pro running belt is a great addition to this category from a brand with excellent hydration packs.
-We found that it stays put without scrunching up around the waist better than all the tube-style running waistpacks — we think because it has a slightly smaller diameter at the top compared to the bottom.
+We found that it stays put without scrunching up around the waist better than all the tube-style running belts — we think this is because it has a slightly smaller diameter at the top compared to the bottom.

-There are two large and two small pockets between the front and sides, and adjustable bungee cords in the back make it easy to fit various sized poles and ensure they don’t slip around.
-Two bits of foam padding in the waistbelt prevent the poles from pressing on your lower back, a nice touch.
+There are two large and two small pockets between the front and sides, and adjustable bungee cords in the back make it easy to fit various-sized poles and ensure they don’t slip around.
+Two bits of foam padding in the waistbelt prevent the poles from pressing on your lower back, which is a nice touch.
 Take note that you can also use those external bungees to securely carry an extra layer like a rain or wind jacket.